dchen236/ucla_w20_cs174a_final_project/README.md

     * Tracking locations and motion of balls (cue ball and colored-balls)
     * Increase user's scores when colored ball fell into holes
     * Display text line when game is over (cue-ball fell into one of the holes)
-* Added casino-skybox to the game (images provided by Tajas Bhat and William Chern)
+* Added casino-skybox to the game (images provided by Tejas Bhat and William Chern)
 * Helped with the physics part by adding and tracking the center of objects for collision detection.

 ### Edward Lu
 - edward

 ### William Chern
-- william
+- Found textures for all the pool balls